The 2017 CCFLA’s Global Mapping of Initiatives serves several purposes, as follows:

 - Understanding and listing the available options to fund and finance local climate projects; supporting better access to funding and financing for LRGs; facilitating adapted technical assistance according to the scale of intervention, size of the project, its localization; foster knowledge transfer on funding and financing sources, and technical solutions.

-2 Set the ground for adding a subnational and local dimension to global and country specific climate finance and resilient infrastructure investment strategies, in cooperation with NDC Partnership, and other key coalitions and initiatives like Climate Action in Financial Institutions;
+2 Set the ground for adding a subnational and local dimension to global and country specific climate finance and resilient infrastructure investment strategies;

 3 Set the state of the art, and identify the gaps in subnational project preparation; and understand the process of the creation of solid pipelines of resilient projects, based on a first scoping report by GIB Foundation, FMDV and ICLEI, supported by GIZ.

-4 Encourage cooperation among CCFLA members while building the case for regional approach in creating a convergence between projects and programs, and focusing on pilot regions (on-going discussions with West African Economic and Monetary Union-WAEMU, and Union for Mediterranean-UfM).
+4 Encourage cooperation among CCFLA members while building the case for regional approach in creating a convergence between projects and programs, and focusing on pilot regions.

 Chapter One is exposing the rationale on urban climate finance presenting the main challenges that urban areas are facing to plan, design, finance and operate climate actions.
 The Chapter also presents the main overall trends among the climate finance community.